vladfeigin/llm-agents-evaluation/README.md

 ## Project Description

 This project provides the framework of developing and evaluating LLM-based applications.
-It includes a conversational bot, the RAG Agent, which allows users to ask questions about their documents.
+It includes a conversational bot, the RAG Agent, which allows users to ask questions about the content in their documents.
 The RAG Agent serves as an example of an LLM agent being evaluated.
 The project showcases effective methods for monitoring and evaluating LLM-based applications, with a strong emphasis on robust evaluation techniques.

 ### Project Structure And Modules

-- **multiagent_evaluation**: main project folder (root folder)
+- **multiagent_evaluation**: main project folder.
-  - **agents**: this folder contains LLM agents implementations.
+  - **agents**: LLM agents implementations.
     - **rag**: RAG (Retrieval Augmented Generation) Agent implementation.
 This agent serves as a conversational bot, allowing users to ask questions about their documents.
 In this project, we use the RAG Agent to demonstrate the evaluation and monitoring methods.
-    - **prompt_generator**: LLM Agent generating prompts for evaluations, with the goal to find the best performing one.
+   - **prompt_generator**: This module generates various prompts for LLM Agent evaluations to find the most performing ones.
     - **orchestrator**: Agent orchestrating the agents' evaluations.
-    - **tools**: contains utilities for evaluation.
+    - **tools**: Utilities for evaluation.
-  - **data_ingestion**: utility for uploading PDF documents and indexing them into Azure AI Search.
+  - **data_ingestion**: Utility for uploading PDF documents and indexing them into Azure AI Search.
-  - **aimodel**: wrapper on top of LLM models.
+  - **aimodel**: Wrapper on top of LLM models.
-  - **aisearch**: wrapper for search functionality.
+  - **aisearch**: Wrapper for search functionality.
 Integrates with Azure AI Search service as a search engine.
   - **kusto_scripts**: Kusto (Azure Data Explorer) scripts for processing traces and logs.
   - **msfabric**: Real-Time LLM evaluation dashboard and Kusto queries for constructing the dashboard.
-  - **session_store**: simple, in-memory session store for storing user sessions, used in the RAG Agent.
+  - **session_store**: Simple, in-memory session store for storing user sessions, used in the RAG Agent.
-  - **utils**: common utility functions.
+  - **utils**: Common utility functions.
-  - **docs**: project documentation.
+  - **docs**: Project documentation.

 #### Project Services and LLM Frameworks

-- **Azure AI Foundry**: Model deployments, playground, and manual evaluations.
+- **Azure AI Foundry**: Model deployments, playground, manual and automatic evaluations.
 - **Azure AI Search**: Retrieval engine.
 - **Azure Document Intelligence**: Documents semantic chunking.
 - **Microsoft Fabric**: Observability and evaluation results analysis.
 - **Langchain**: Popular LLM framework with easy integrations with Azure AI Search and Azure Document Intelligence.

-**Note**: This project goal is demonstrating the framework of developing and evaluating LLM-based applications and it uses RAG Agent just as an example.
+**Note**: This project goal is demonstrating the framework for developing and evaluating LLM-based applications, it uses RAG Agent just as an example.

 ## Evaluating LLM-Based Agents